christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 _Appendix A: The Symbol of the Cross_

 The symbol of the cross, Celtic cross/high cross/sun cross/solar
-    wheel, et.al., which predate christianity by thousands of years (Callanish Stones.
+    wheel, et.al., which predates christianity by thousands of years (Callanish Stones.
 Wikipedia,
     https://en.wikipedia.org/wiki/Callanish_Stones
     [[link](https://en.wikipedia.org/wiki/Callanish_Stones)]), was a
-    prominant symbol in ancient Europe.
+    prominent symbol in ancient Europe.
 The circle is a sunwheel that together with the cross served as a sundial that had markings to track the time, date, and lunar and agricultural cycles.
 Also, in portable form it was a sundial clock and compass.
 Although not a